Pepijnk12/REMLA/README.md

 # Multilabel classification on Stack Overflow tags
 Predict tags for posts from StackOverflow with multilabel classification approach.

+## Kubernetes instruction

+To initialize the cluster we have to:

+1. Build dockerfile within src/redirecting_service and name this build: remla-redirecting-service:latest (later we will replace with online build version but for testing purposes this is easier).
+2. Run `kubectl apply -f .\k8s-local-deployment.yaml`

+Raw input for postman post: /deploy-image
+{
+    "version": "1.4.0"
+}

+To remove old deployments: `kubectl delete all --all`

 ## Dataset
 - Dataset of post titles from StackOverflow